bjellesma/Notes/crashcourse/engineering.md

 One of the broadest of the engineering fields, focused not only on chemicals but also on developing and designing plants and processes for manufacturing chemicals.

+**Biomedical Engineering** typically refers to healthcare in that you're engineering medicine and prostetics.
+**Industrial Engineering** refers to the optimization of the assembly line and is the backbone of most engineering.